MicrosoftDocs/dynamics365smb-docs/business-central/across-how-publish-web-service.md

 3. Select the check box in the **Published** column.

-When you publish the web service, in the **OData URL** and **SOAP URL** fields, you can see the URLs that are generated for the web service.
+When you publish the web service, the **OData URL** and **SOAP URL** fields show the new URLs.
 However, for codeunits that are exposed as OData v4 unbound actions, the URL fields are not shown.

 You can test the web service immediately by choosing the links in the **OData URL** and **SOAP URL** fields.
 Optionally, copy the value of the field and save it for later use.
 To test codeunits that are exposed as OData v4 unbound actions, follow the instructions in the [Verifying web service availability](/dynamics365/business-central/dev-itpro/developer/devenv-creating-and-interacting-with-odatav4-unbound-action#verifying-web-service-availability) section in the developer content.

 > [!NOTE]
 > If the objects that you expose as web services must not be accessible from [!INCLUDE[prodshort](includes/prodshort.md)] online, you must mark the methods exposed in the code as `[Scope('OnPrem')]`.
 For more information, see [Scope Attribute](/dynamics365/business-central/dev-itpro/developer/methods/devenv-scope-attribute).

 After you publish a web service, it is available to external parties.
-You can verify the availability of that web service by using a browser, or you can choose the link in the **OData URL** and **SOAP URL** fields on the **Web Services** page.
+You can verify the availability of that web service by using a browser, or choose the link in the **OData URL** and **SOAP URL** fields on the **Web Services** page.
 The following procedure illustrates how you can verify the availability of the web service for later use.

 ### To verify the availability of a web service